ivanadokic/shoes/README.md

 For this assessment i created a [CRUD], [MVC] Shoes app using Sinatra.
 This app is a custom app that is created to track shoes.
 Essentially, its a Content Management System [CMS].
 It allows the user to input and display category, size and brand of the shoes.
 A user is able to add, update, delete and list all shoes, shoe brand, shoe category and shoe size.
-This is how all four CRUD actions were implemented:
+This is how all four CRUD actions were implemented :

 ### Create
 Now that we have the database and model set up, it's time to set up the ability to create shoes.